semantic-systems/event-extraction/README.md

 3. a Validator class, which takes the config instances as input and validate the value type, defined in the validator.
 This is because hydra does not support validation of values.
 4. a Model class, which defines the training pipeline, given a downstream classification task.
 5. an Evaluator class, which reduces the evaluation process depending on the type of output data given by the model object.
+6. an Agent class, which interacts with its environment and makes decision and gets evaluated by the environment.
+For RL problems, this is intuitive.
+A classification problem can be viewed as an instance of the RL problem, where the evaluation happens after each action.
+This is to say, a classification task can be viewed as a one-step RL problem.
+7. an Environment class, where the datasets and dataloaders are stored, as well as the evaluation scripts (Evaluator).
+8. a Trainer class, which is an Injector, which utilizes all the other classes in a centralized manner.
+Logging, training, instantiating.

 ## Dataset
 The huggingface Dataset class contains three methods to be customized.